suguhanotare/Terraform-Learning/docs/update-provider.md

-Open the `.terraform.lock.hcl` file and notice that the AWS provider's version is now the latest version.
+Open the `.terraform.lock.hcl` file and notice that the BTP provider's version is now the latest version.